-A Dutch art installation project, Oncowand is a non-profit initiative developed by Bartho, Peter and Stefan Hengst.
-Its purpose is to share stories from people that have or previously had the experience of cancer.
+A Dutch art installation project, Oncowand is a non-profit initiative started by Bartho, Peter and Stefan Hengst.
+Its purpose is to share personal stories from people affected by cancer and how they managed to overcome it.

 These stories are in the form of one minute long audio recordings.
 They are anonymous and played in random order by a push of a button.

 The Hart Island Project is an NGO founded by New York artist Melinda Hunt, concerned with providing information and public access to the cemetery in New York City, where over one million unclaimed and unidentified people have been buried since 1869.

 It is an open platform where people can search for their loved ones, share memories, and trough their stories take the lost ones out of anonymity.

 The video was originally edited when the website was launched, in order to inform the viewer about Hart Island, while offering a comprehensive mood and context for the project itself.